tatumio/wordpress-plugin/README.txt

 Here’s it works:
 1. Install the plugin.
 2. Sign up for a paid [Tatum plan](https://dashboard.tatum.io/).
 The Tatum is an external service which provides access for the blockchain infrastructure.
-The credits from your plan are used to pay for the gas fees to mint NFTs. **NFT Maker does not work with Free plans or Test API keys.**
+The credits from your plan are used to pay for the gas fees to mint NFTs. **You can try NFT Maker with Test API keys for free, but NFT minted with Test API keys will not have any value, because they are minted on Testnet network.**
 3. Create your NFT by uploading an image.
 This won’t consume any credits until someone buys it.
 4. When someone buys your NFT, the metadata is uploaded to IPFS, and the NFT is minted to the blockchain address provided by the customer at checkout.
-5. Credits to pay the gas fees for minting are deducted from your paid Tatum plan.
+5. Credits to pay the gas fees for minting are deducted from your Tatum plan.

 **IMPORTANT NOTICE**
-NFT Maker requires a PAID Tatum plan to work.
-This is because the plugin only works on blockchain mainnets, and you must pay for the gas fees to mint your NFTs from your Tatum plan.
-We are working on a free testnet version of the plugin, we will update here when it is ready.
-Until then, a paid Tatum plan is currently required to use the plugin.
+NFT Maker requires a PAID Tatum plan to work with blockchain Mainnet networks, and you must pay for the gas fees to mint your NFTs from your Tatum plan.
+You can try NFT Maker with Test API keys for free, but NFTs minted with Test API keys will not have any value, because they are minted on Testnet network.
 Please note, you can cancel your plan at any time, but **Tatum DOES NOT offer refunds for received payments**.

-Again, we are currently working on a free testnet version of the plan to solve this issue in the future.
-Thanks for your understanding, and happy minting!
+**Due to high ETH fees, minting NFTs with ETH is available only with enterprise API keys.**

+If you want to know which smart contracts are used for minting NFTs you can find them inside the admin section of the NFT Maker plugin in the help section.

 You are welcome to add your pull request to our Github [repository](https://github.com/tatumio/woocommerce-plugin).
 If you have any questions just drop us a line on the Tatum [Discord](https://discord.gg/Mg2vdtD4JQ).
 Or feel free to contact developer via [Telegram](https://t.me/LukasKotol).